 Be here now.
-You seen it on t-shirts, bummer stickers and maybe even tattooed on a friend.
-The mindfulness therapeutic technique aims help create focus on the present moment, slowing down, not multitasking and being more conscious.
+You have seen it on t-shirts, bumper stickers and maybe even tattooed on a friend.
+The mindfulness therapeutic technique aims to help create focus on the present moment, slowing down, not multitasking, and being more conscious.
 It’s about creating a calm consciousness to recognize one’s feelings, thoughts, and bodily sensations.
 Mindfulness is about accepting the quality of your state of being.
 By tuning into the present and acknowledging the moment, you can increase self-control and emotion regulation.
 Mindfulness helps decrease stress and psychological distress.
-It has also been attributed as a way to build concentration and increasing happiness.
+It has also been attributed as a way to build concentration and increase happiness.

 There are many ways to practice mindfulness.
 Meditation and yoga are commonly practiced exercises.

-The practice of Mindfulness Based Therapy (MBT) has been embraced by mental health professionals treating depression, anxiety, and chronic pain.
-Psychotherapist use mindfulness techniques in treatment such as visualization, breathing exercises, and the use of mantras.
+The practice of Mindfulness-Based Therapy (MBT) has been embraced by mental health professionals treating depression, anxiety, and chronic pain.
+Psychotherapists use mindfulness techniques in treatment such as visualization, breathing exercises, and the use of mantras.

 Mindfulness & Cannabis

-When combining cannabis with mindfulness, we increase awareness and expand our consciousness.
+When combining medical marijuana treatment with mindfulness, we increase awareness and expand our consciousness.
 A deeper connection with your high means a deeper connection with yourself.

 Mindful cannabis use helps users learn how they react to certain strains.
-As different strains and dosage varies, it’s important for individuals to whether a certain strain is yielding the effect needed.
-Users need to know how they react mentally, emotionally, physically to monitor and responsibly continue to benefit from cannabis use.
-Ultimately this awareness can help a user who’s less preoccupied with other thoughts or task target their use, manage their symptoms and lessen their use.
+As different strains and dosages vary, it’s important for individuals to whether a certain strain is yielding the effect needed.
+Users need to know how they react mentally, emotionally, and physically to monitor and responsibly continue to benefit from cannabis use.
+Ultimately this awareness can help a user who’s less preoccupied with other thoughts or task target their use, manage their symptoms, and lessen their use.